Eccentric or Brilliant?

 Also, be aware that starting a business is a risk.

 Even Buffet, a man known for his success and investment strategies, gets it wrong from time to time.
-He lost 10 billion this year alone on an oil stock that was initially successful when he first invested in it.
+He lost 10 billion in 2020 on an oil stock that was initially successful when he first invested in it.

 Buffet learned much of what he used in business from Benjamin Graham.
 Graham, also known as the Intelligent Investor and the Dean of Wall Street, wrote books that taught the proponents of financial security analysis.